nical/lyon/README.md

 For now the goal is to provide efficient SVG-compliant path tessellation tools to help with rendering vector graphics on the GPU.
 If things go well the project could eventually grow into including a (partial) SVG renderer in a separate crate, but for now think of this library as a way to turn complex paths into triangles for use in your own rendering engine.

-The intent is for this library to be useful in projects like [Servo](https://servo.org/).
+The intent is for this library to be useful in projects like [Servo](https://servo.org/) and games.

 The project is split into small crates:
 * lyon ([documentation](https://nical.github.io/lyon-doc/lyon/)): A meta-crate that imports the other crates.